 For over 20 years my family and I have been walking up and down this part of the San Diego coast endless times.
 Whenever we have a chance to go to the beach, we would always end up at Moonlight State Beach.

-This beach is centrally located so sometimes we would venture south and occasionally north. and do I have pictures to prove it!
+This beach is centrally located so sometimes we would venture south and occasionally north. and remember, I have the pictures to prove it!

 We will now start our tour of the beaches of Encinitas beginning at the most northern beach, Grandview Beach.